jellyfin/jellyfin.org/docs/general/networking/nginx.md

 ## Nginx with Subpath (example.org/jellyfin)

-When connecting to server from a client application, enter `http(s)://example.org/jellyfin` in the address field.
+When connecting to the server from a client application, enter `http(s)://example.org/jellyfin` in the address field.

 Set the [base URL](/docs/general/networking#base-url) field in the Jellyfin server.
 This can be done by navigating to the Admin Dashboard -> Networking -> Base URL in the web client.
 Fill in this box with `/jellyfin` and click Save.
 The server will need to be restarted before this change takes effect.